michse02/rscp2mqtt/README.md

 - e3dc/yesterday/solar/energy

-* Status is a binary coded information:
+\* status is a binary coded information:
  Bit 0 (1) : Loading of batterie blocked
  Bit 1 (2) : Unloading of batterie blocked
  Bit 2 (4) : emergency power available (batterie loaded)
-Bit 3 (8) : wetherbased loading active: loading is throttled Bit 4 (16): The output power of the energy storage system is regulated Bit 5 (32): Load lock time enabled
+ Bit 3 (8) : wetherbased loading active: loading is throttled
+ Bit 4 (16): The output power of the energy storage system is regulated
+ Bit 5 (32): Load lock time enabled
  Bit 6 (64): Unload lock time enabled

 ** emergencypowerstatus is an integer:
  0: emergency power not supported
  1: emergency power active
  2: emergency power not active
  3: emergency power not available
  4: motor switch is not activated

 ## Prerequisite